timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 ## Functions with Arguments

-hashbrown's @hashbrownai/angular!createTool:function enables Angular developers to define functions that require arguments by specifying the `schema`.
+Hashbrown's @hashbrownai/angular!createTool:function enables Angular developers to define functions that require arguments by specifying the `schema`.
 The LLM will invoke the function with the specified arguments.

 We'll be using Skillet - hasbrown's LLM-optimized schema language - for defining the function arguments.
 Let's look at an example function that enables the LLM to control the lights in our smart home client application.